linxule/lqc/discussions/general.md

 # General Discussion

 This is the general discussion page.
-Feel free to ask questions, share your thoughts, or discuss anything related to the course here.